Sometimes, wine doesn’t surprise you at all.

 On the palate, the wine is medium-bodied, oaky, and buttery.
 A very “California” chardonnay.
 It drinks just fine if you don’t mind the occasional splinter.

-Give this one a bump of a grade or two if you’re into the oaky/buttery thing.
+Give this one a bump of a point or five if you’re into the oaky/buttery thing.
 It’s not for me, though, and this here’s my wine blog, not yours, so…